bloyot/record-homework/README.md

 A note on coverage: The vast majority of the logic is in the api and the common modules.
 The cli modules contains mostly just a wrapper and some cli option parsing.
 The coverage for the api and common modules are at 80% and 76% respectively, and nearly all the uncovered code is getters/setters.
 The coverage for the cli application is only 10%, but contains virtually no logic that would be a good fit for testing.
-Although the overall test coverage (by line) is only 50%, I feel quite confident that the actual logic is tested quite thoroughly, and most coverage gaps are boilerplate (which is quite common in java).
+Although the overall test coverage (by line) is only 50%, I feel quite confident that the actual logic is tested thoroughly, and most coverage gaps are boilerplate (which is quite common in java).